Keynotes • May 23, 2018

 Managers are about staying in control, but firefighters destroy the house to extinguish the fire.
 They just go berserk.
 And this is when you, in a fight with your spouse, or your girlfriend or boyfriend, just go crazy and you go in beast mode.
-And then you look back after you’ve calmed down, which might be like days, but you calm down, you look back, like, “Holy fuck, I destroyed this chair or this TV.
+And then you look back after you’ve calmed down, which might be like days, but you calmed down, you look back, like, “Holy fuck, I destroyed this chair or this TV.
 I broke the window.”

 That’s when the firefighters came on like, “Fuck it all!” and they just go at it.
 So, that’s your firefighter part.
 There’s a continual struggle, by the way, between the manager parts and the firefighter parts.
 Because the manager come in and clean it up right afterwards when you’re calm.
 The manager’s like, “Oh fuck, man.” and they go and try to make things back in control.

-And the whole while — This is often in the case when the true self which is for most people is nowhere to be found.
-Because these parts have given up on the true self early on in your life.
-The true self wasn’t holding it together.
+And the whole while — This is often in the case when the True Self which is for most people is nowhere to be found.
+Because these parts have given up on the True Self early on in your life.
+The True Self wasn’t holding it together.
 The inner child was freaking out, it’s feeling lots of fear and pain and sadness.

-And the true self wasn’t leading and so these parts came online to protect the exiles, and they may not even know.
-They might think, “Oh, there’s this legend of the true self but we’ve never seen it, or it’s been a long time since the true self has been around.”
+And the True Self wasn’t leading and so these parts came online to protect the exiles, and they may not even know.
+They might think, “Oh, there’s this legend of the True Self but we’ve never seen it, or it’s been a long time since the True Self has been around.”
 So, it’s basically they’re just doing everything.

 Sort of like the Legend of Aslan in C.S Lewis’ Narnia series or something like that.
 So anyway, they have these different opposing styles of protection, of the managers versus the firefighters and exiles, trying to protect the exiles, and they go through the struggle of the uptight managers versus the berserk out-of-control firefighters.

 This continues.
 This struggle continues until the exiles, who carry the burden of the trauma, are able to emerge and be cared for.
 That’s what therapy is for.
 That’s what therapy does.
-Good therapy is where the therapist will often take the role of your true self if your true self is not trusted or hasn’t been in leadership for a very long time.
+Good therapy is where the therapist will often take the role of your True Self if your True Self is not trusted or hasn’t been in leadership for a very long time.